The Ultimate Guide to Computer Applications Lesson Plans

 Though these applications are important, there are other areas that need your attention just as much in a computer applications class.
 For example, the IC3 Certification requires students to pass exams in three different areas.

 Want some other lesson ideas?
-Here’s a few extra topics you should cover in your computer classes:
+Here’s a few extra topics you should include in your computer curriculum:

 Google Apps Lesson Plans